Balance and Productivity in Leadership

 18. Let Your Purpose Determine Your Schedule

-19. Schedule a Quiet Time
+19. Give Yourself Time to Think, Schedule a Quiet Time

 20. Don't Manage Your Image for Others